eu-digital-identity-wallet/eudi-lib-android-wallet-core/docs/wallet-core/eu.europa.ec.eudi.wallet.document/-document-extensions/get-default-key-unlock-data.md

 #### Return

-the default AndroidKeystoreKeyUnlockData for the given DocumentId or null if the document is not found
+the default AndroidKeystoreKeyUnlockData for the given DocumentId or null if the document requires no user authentication

 #### Parameters